-The credits that can be used under the EU ETS are specified in articles 58-61 of the Fifth Registries Regulation (Commission Regulation (EU) No 389/2013) and Article 11a(8) of the EU ETS Linking Directive 2004 (Directive 2004/101/EC), which was replaced by the EU ETS Amending Directive 2009 (Directive 2009/29/EC).
+The credits that can be used under the EU Emissions Trading System are specified in articles 58-61 of the Fifth Registries Regulation (Commission Regulation (EU) No 389/2013) and Article 11a(8) of the EU ETS Linking Directive 2004 (Directive 2004/101/EC), which was replaced by the EU ETS Amending Directive 2009 (Directive 2009/29/EC).
 Using this option would mean Emission Reduction Units (ERUs) from UNFCCC Joint Implementation (JI) projects would be permissible for use as offsets

 Corporate climate policies, supply chain agreements, climate laws, finance documentation.

 Offset or Offsetting is used in the following TCLP clauses:

 [Aatmay’s Clause] Sustainable and Circular Economy Principles in Leasing Arrangements for Repairs and Alterations;

 [Callum & Theo’s Clause] Climate Standard Transaction Terms;

 [Dottie’s Clause] Climate Purchase Agreement and Underwriting Sponsor Warranties;

 [Elliot’s Handbook] Net Zero Culture Employment Handbook;

 [Evelyn & Ezra’s Clause] Securing Net Zero in Planning Development Projects;